 Skip to main content

-A Guide to Registering an Offshore Company Formation with Bank Account For Your Business
+Offshore Company Formation For Your Business

-What is an Offshore Company Formation?
+What is an Offshore Company?

 An offshore company formation is an entity formed outside the country where its main operations are carried out.
 The term 'offshore' means that the company acts as a non-resident where it is formed or incorporated.
 Another prominent feature of an offshore company setup is that usually the company's members and directors live outside the country where the company is incorporated giving the entity a non-residential status.